glest/glest-source/README.md

     ./megaglest --data-path=<path to data repository>zetaglest-data/

-If you don't provide the data page, you will receive an error message when the game starts.
+If you don't provide the data path, you will receive an error message when the game starts.

 Please see [CONTRIBUTING.md](https://github.com/ZetaGlest/zetaglest-source/blob/develop/CONTRIBUTING.md)